Who are porch pirates, and why do they steal our packages? We answer these and other questions about notorious package swipers.

 Send the package to a safe address

 Consider having the package delivered somewhere else.
 We have a whole video on alternative places to send your packages.
-But long story short, you can always try spots like your workplace, a friend or family member's house, or even secure Amazon lockers.
+But long story short, you can always try spots like your workplace, a friend or family member's house, or even a secure Amazon locker.

 Hide the package